How To Bet On Horse Racing: A Beginner’s Betting Guide

 If you bet $5 on the 3 to show, you also would collect, but not as much.
 Let’s say your horse pays $2.80 to show, you will now collect $7, producing just a $2 profit on the race.

-The strategy of betting to win, place or show is pretty basic and depends on your level of confidence and the odds on the runner you intend to back.
+The strategy of betting on horses to win, place or show is pretty basic and depends on your level of confidence and the odds on the runner you intend to back.

 One exception would be if your horse is going off at long odds, in which case backup place and show bets can be considered.